charlie-sanders/water-catchers/README.md

 contains the combination of all characteristic peaks of KGM and HPC, confirming their co-existence in the SHPF network.

-Experiment #1
+# Experiment #1

-Create Solution A:
+### Create Solution A:

-10 mL (HPC)
+- 10 mL (HPC)
-0.5 grams (LiCl)
+- 0.5 grams (LiCl)

+### Main
-Add in .44 KG KGM
+- Add in .44 KG KGM to 10mL of Solution A

-Vortex for 10 mins
+- Vortex for 10 mins
-Let sit for 15 mins in petri dish
+- Let sit for 15 mins in petri dish
-Fridge for 3 hours
+- Fridge for 3 hours
-DryIce for 12 hours
+- DryIce for 12 hours